Payback (2016): Storylines

-The event comprised eight matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At WrestleMania 32, Roman Reigns defeated Triple H to win the WWE World Heavyweight Championship for the third time.
 The following night on Raw, Reigns issued an open challenge for the championship, which was answered by Chris Jericho, AJ Styles, Kevin Owens, and Sami Zayn.
 This set up a fatal four-way match to determine the number one contender for the title later in the show, but Owens attacked Zayn, rendering him unable to compete in the match; he was replaced by a returning Cesaro.
 Styles won the match, earning a title match against Reigns at Payback.
 The following week, Zayn, after being unable to compete the previous week, faced Styles in a match set up by Shane McMahon where he would gain entry into the title match if he won, but Styles was victorious.
 On the April 25 episode of Raw, Styles saved Reigns from an attack by Luke Gallows and Karl Anderson, then Reigns recovered and attacked Styles.
 Reigns was laid out when Styles retaliated.

 At WrestleMania 32, Zack Ryder won his first Intercontinental Championship in a 7-man ladder match.
 The following night on Raw, Ryder lost the title to The Miz after Maryse, Miz's wife, distracted him.
 After Miz retained the title against Ryder on that week's SmackDown, Cesaro defeated Kevin Owens on the following episode of Raw to become the #1 contender for the championship and earn a title match against Miz at Payback.

 On the April 11 episode of Raw, Shane McMahon started a tournament where the winners would face The New Day for the WWE Tag Team Championship.
 On the April 18 episode of Raw, the finals of the tournament were scheduled for Payback.

 Sami Zayn and Kevin Owens have been feuding with each other since Owens made his debut at NXT TakeOver: R Evolution in 2014.
 At NXT TakeOver: Unstoppable, Owens injured Zayn in their NXT Championship match.
 Zayn returned at the Royal Rumble, eliminating Owens from the Royal Rumble match.
 On the March 7, 2016, episode of Raw, Zayn made his main roster debut and brawled with Owens.
 At WrestleMania 32, Zayn cost Owens the Intercontinental Championship in a ladder match, which Zack Ryder won.
 The following night on Raw, Owens attacked Zayn, preventing him to compete in the fatal four-way #1 contender match for the WWE World Heavyweight Championship.
 A match between the two was subsequently made for Payback.